-16. In the Layers panel, double-click the Layer 1 name to open the Layer Options dialog box.
-Change the Layer Name field to Background Shapes and click OK.
+16. In the Layers panel, double-click the Layer 1 name to highlight the name.
+Type Background Shapes to change the layer name, then press Return/Enter.

 Whenever you have more than one working layer, it's a good idea to use names that tell you what is on each layer.
 Doing so prevents confusion later when you or someone else needs to change a particular item.